paulroberts68/DevEx-Road-Map/_pages/ag_alignwithagile.md

 And while there is value on the items to the right, the items on the left are valued more.

-Within that, the many methodologies that sit under the agile umbrella, typically feature the following characteristics:
+Within that, the many methodologies that sit under the agile umbrella typically feature the following characteristics:

 * Incremental product development
 * Iterative delivery